3-d graph

 [laughter]

-π”˜π”―π”°π”²π”©π”ž: Let me go to a link on stackoverflow that talks about this4 See Why it is impossible to divide Integer number in Haskell? .
-Getting there… [displays post on monitor] Right.
+π”˜π”―π”°π”²π”©π”ž: Let me go to a link on stackoverflow that talks about this6 See Why it is impossible to divide Integer number in Haskell? .
+Just a second, getting there… [displays post on monitor] Right.
 So the original post has this and wonders why the error

 (4 :: Integer) / 2